List of Gossip Girl episodes

-Gossip Girl is a teen drama which premiered on September 19, 2007, in the United States on The CW.
-Gossip Girl is based on the young-adult book series of the same name written by Cecily von Ziegesar, and was developed for television by The O.C. creators Josh Schwartz and Stephanie Savage.
-The series follows the lives of the young, wealthy, and social elite residing in the Upper East Side of Manhattan, and is narrated by an unseen and seemingly omniscient character, "Gossip Girl", whose blog is widely read among the characters.
+Gossip Girl is an American teen drama television series based on the young-adult book series of the same name written by Cecily von Ziegesar, and developed for television by The O.C. creators Josh Schwartz and Stephanie Savage.
+The series follows the lives of the young, wealthy, and social elite residing on the Upper East Side of Manhattan, and is narrated by an unseen and seemingly omniscient character, "Gossip Girl", whose blog is widely read among the characters.

 A total of 121 episodes of Gossip Girl were aired over six seasons, between September 19, 2007, and December 17, 2012.